Studying Jonah 1

 Knowing about Nineveh and the cruelty and violence of the Assyrians would be enough to make any of us flee for our lives!
 The text hasn’t revealed if this is why Jonah refused to go to Nineveh, but it’s not hard to imagine that it could have been a factor.

-Has fear ever caused you to disobey the Lord?
+Has fear ever caused you to disobey or avoid the Lord?

-6. RESEARCH - Observations & Questions: What observations or questions do you have?
+5. RESEARCH - Observations & Questions: What observations or questions do you have?
+What stands out to you when you reread the passage?

 What stands out to you when you read Jonah 1:4-16?